rabbitmq/rabbitmq-website/site/web-dispatch.md

 the main page on SSL for more information](ssl.html).

-For convenience, if you do not specify `ssl_opts` then rabbitmq-mochiweb will use the same options as the main RabbitMQ server does for AMQP over SSL, <b>but with client certificate verification turned off</b>.
+For convenience, if you do not specify `ssl_opts` then rabbitmq-web-dispatch will use the same options as the main RabbitMQ server does for AMQP over SSL, <b>but with client certificate verification turned off</b>.
 If you wish to use client certificate verification, specify `ssl_opts` explicitly.